If you loved InuYasha: El castillo de los sueños en el espejo, try InuYasha: Fuego en la Isla Mística

 Lo que comparten

-Both films are directed by Toshiya Shinohara, and they both carry the epic, foreign gem mood tags, and they sit in Adventure / Animation / Fantasy territory.
+Both films are directed by Toshiya Shinohara, and they both carry the epic, foreign gem, playful mood tags, and they sit in Adventure / Animation / Fantasy territory.
 If that's the register that drew you to InuYasha: El castillo de los sueños en el espejo, the second film will land in a comparable space — through a different lens.

 What InuYasha: Fuego en la Isla Mística is